Tealium/integration-angularjs/README.md

 - Only a specific set of tags in Tealium's Tag Marketplace support the utag.link event tracking and some (i.e. Google Analytics) will require mapping

 - This module defines tealium.track which is a wrapper to utag.track.
-You can invoke directly at any point in the application
 ``` tealium.track( "view", {
       page_name : "my page",
       event_name : "my event",